OneKeyHQ/documents/docs/Extension/03-Best Practices/registering-function-names.md

 ### Using `eth-method-registry`

 - You can also use the [signature registry](https://rinkeby.etherscan.io/address/0x0c0831fb1ec7442485fb41a033ba188389a990b4) deployed on Rinkeby
-  - [`eth-method-registry`](https://github.com/MetaMask/eth-method-registry) is used to lookup methods in MetaMask.
+  - [`eth-method-registry`](https://github.com/OneKey/eth-method-registry) is used to lookup methods in OneKey.
-  - Note that MetaMask reads from the Mainnet `eth-method-registry` endpoint, regardless of user's network.
+  - Note that OneKey reads from the Mainnet `eth-method-registry` endpoint, regardless of user's network.
   - For more details, see [this StackExchange answer](https://ethereum.stackexchange.com/questions/59678/metamask-shows-unknown-function-when-calling-method-send-function).